personium/template-app-cell/README.md

 # Description
 This repository contains the necessary files (HTML, CSS, JavaScript) needed to create a very simple Personium app which can be launched from the HomeApp.

-All you need to do is follow the instructions in the tutorial to configure your app Cell and upload the files (see below) that contain appropriate information (information marked by "***" within this repository)of your app Cell.
+All you need to do is follow the instructions in the tutorial to import configuration to your app Cell and upload the files (see below) that contain appropriate information (information marked by "***" within this repository)of your app Cell.

 # Files to be modified and upload to your app Cell